MarianoZalazar/django-ecommerce/README.md

-# Welcome to the Volkshop Project
+# Welcome to the Volkshop Project :wolf:

 ## Volkshop is an e-commerce platform with a fresh design using Django and SQL